DIY Painted Knife Block

 Step 4:

-Once in place, I warmed with the heat gun again for just a few seconds and gave it a final press into position.
+Once in place, I warmed it with the heat gun again for just a few seconds and gave it a final press into position.
 This last warming and pressing really secures the mold to the substrate.
 You may paint immediately.

 Step 5:

-Next, I painted the entire mold and block in one coat of Caviar with a pouncing motion and let dry.
+Next, I painted the entire mold and block in one coat of Caviar with a pouncing motion and let it dry.

 Step 6: